BIO & STATEMENT

 Based in Los Angeles, CA

-Laurie Shapiro is an installation artist and painter based in Los Angeles, California.
-She was born in Long Island, NY in 1990 and received her BFA from Carnegie Mellon University in 2012.
-Shapiro also studied abroad at Bilkent University in Ankara, Turkey in 2011.
+Laurie Shapiro (b.
+Mineola, NY 1990) is a mixed-media artist in Los Angeles, California.
+Shapiro received her BFA from Carnegie Mellon University in 2012, and also studied abroad at Bilkent University in Ankara, Turkey in 2011.

-Her immersive installations have been commissioned by various institutions including the San Diego Museum of Art, San Luis Obispo Museum of Art, Otherworld, Walter Studios, and Coffee World.
-Her installation, Flowers Are Not A Crime, commissioned for Weedmaps, has toured the country and appeared at Life Is Beautiful (Las Vegas, 2021), California Vibes (Long Beach, 2022), and the Governors Ball (NYC, 2022).
+Various institutions, including the San Diego Museum of Art, San Luis Obispo Museum of Art, Otherworld, Weedmaps, and Walter Studios have commissioned Shapiro’s artwork.
+Her outdoor, public art installations have appeared at festivals around the country, including Life Is Beautiful (Las Vegas, 2021), Cali Vibes (Long Beach, 2022), the Governors Ball (NYC, 2022), Bloom Bash (San Diego, 2023) and the Three Rivers Arts Festival (Pittsburgh, 2023).

-Shapiro has had two solo shows with Radiant Space Gallery in Los Angeles and has exhibited her work at Mars Gallery in Chicago.
-She has completed artist residencies at the American Academy in Rome, Kala Art Institute in Berkeley, and the San Jose Museum of Quilts and Textiles.
-Shapiro has also been awarded Artists’ Fellowship Grant, Puffin Foundation Grant, and Center for Cultural Innovation Grant.
-Her paintings are in public and private collections, including the San Jose Museum of Quilts and Textiles and Bilkent University.
+Shapiro has a solo show at the Dyer Arts Center at NTID/RIT in Rochester, NY.
+Over the past decade, Shapiro has regularly exhibited solo and group exhibitions with galleries across the country.
+She has completed artist residencies at the American Academy in Rome, the Kala Art Institute in Berkeley, and the San Jose Museum of Quilts and Textiles.
+Shapiro has also been awarded Artists’ Fellowship Grant, Puffin Foundation Grant, Vibrant Cities Art Grant, and Center for Cultural Innovation Grant.
+Her artwork is in public and private collections, including the San Jose Museum of Quilts and Textiles, Bilkent University, Otherworld, Walter Studios, and Weedmaps.

 Photograph by April Staso